 A landmark documentary series telling the untold story of Islam in America, from the 16th century to the present day

 Muslims in America [w/t] is the first in-depth documentary series to explore the historical roots of Islam in the United States, and reveal the many ways that American Muslims have shaped the nation.

-Over the course of three compelling hours, Muslims in America will tell a surprising story played out against the backdrop of American history, and changing attitudes towards Islam in the U.S.
+Over the course of three compelling hours, Muslims in America will tell a surprising story played out against the backdrop of American history, and changing attitudes towards race, religion and citizenship in the U.S.

 The series will begin with the first Muslims to arrive in North America as slaves and settlers, and trace the waves of migration and conversion that have made the Muslim population in the U.S. today the most diverse in the world.